liebermeister/enzyme-cost-minimization/README.md

 [Enzyme cost minimization](https://www.metabolic-economics.de/enzyme-cost-minimization/) (ECM) is a method for predicting optimal metabolite and enzyme concentrations in metabolic systems.

 This repository contains Matlab code for ECM.
-However, Elad Noor also provides an [ECM implementation in python](https://gitlab.com/elad.noor/enzyme-cost-minimization).
+Elad Noor provides a separate [implementation in python](https://gitlab.com/equilibrator/equilibrator-pathway).

-If you use enzyme cost minimization in your work, please cite our article *Noor et al. (2016)* (reference below).
+If you use ECM in your work, please cite our article *Noor et al. (2016)* (reference below).

 ## Dependencies